Treasure City arrives on digital platforms Friday, 18th June 2021

 Making a film with the premise of portraying, with specificity, the atmosphere and culture of a particular country is always tricky.
 Inevitably, many small details, references or jokes could quickly go over the heads of foreign audiences.
-Szabolcs Hajdu has become one of the most prominent independent Hungarian filmmakers of the last two decades.
-He has made a name for himself in the industry by capturing the often miserable, almost stereotypical Eastern European reality of Hungary’s past and present.
-While at the same time managing to target wider audiences and gain international acclaim.
+Szabolcs Hajdu has become one of the last two decades’ most prominent independent Hungarian filmmakers; he has made a name for himself in the industry by capturing the often miserable, almost stereotypical Eastern European reality of Hungary’s past and present.
+While simultaneously managing to target wider audiences and gain international acclaim.
 His latest film, the ironically titled Treasure City (although the Hungarian title translates to “Peacetime”), employs an anthology format to capture the vibe of one night in a Hungarian city through several intersecting stories of almost two dozen characters.

 Treasure City explores dominance and vulnerability through a range of relationships.
 While also balancing a narrative that sits between naturalism and magical realism.
-Here, we explore one night in an unnamed city (while the film was shot in Cluj-Napoca, Romania, it is fairly obvious it takes place in Budapest) through the eyes of several different groups of people each holding a diversity of problems.
+Here, we explore one night in an unnamed city through the eyes of several different groups of people, each with diverse problems.
+While the film was shot in Cluj-Napoca, Romania, it is relatively apparent it takes place in Budapest.

-Here, we have a political activist mother (Orsolya Török-Illyés) organizing a protest to stand up for free education, yet unable to communicate with her runaway daughter (Lujza Hajdu).
-A protestant priest (Szabolcs Hajdu) engaged in a seemingly unresolvable disagreement of views with his wife (Nóra Földeáki) and rebellious punk son (Ábel Krokovay).
-Meanwhile, a young and naive actress (Fanni Wrochna) shares a taxi ride with a famous theatre director (Árpád Schilling).
-Finally, a middle-aged actor (Domokos Szabó) and his wife (Lilla Sárosdi) sink into a marital crisis; their preteen daughter (Magdó Pálfi) silently suffering.
-Each of our stories loosely connected via small intersecting scenes and a taxi driver.
+Here, a political activist mother (Orsolya Török-Illyés) is organising a protest to stand up for free education yet cannot communicate with her runaway daughter (Lujza Hajdu).
+Meanwhile, a protestant priest (Szabolcs Hajdu) is engaged in a seemingly unresolvable disagreement of views with his wife (Nóra Földeáki) and rebellious punk son (Ábel Krokovay), and a young and naive actress (Fanni Wrochna) is about to share a taxi ride with a famous theatre director (Árpád Schilling).
+Finally, a middle-aged actor (Domokos Szabó) and his wife (Lilla Sárosdi) sink into a marital crisis as their preteen daughter (Magdó Pálfi) silently suffers.
+Our stories are loosely connected via small intersecting scenes and a taxi driver.

-Visually the film is heavily reminiscent of the postmodern cinema of the 1980s and 90s.
-Here, the frequent use of neon lights, surreal locations and music create a Lynchian atmosphere, an almost Eastern European Blue Velvet.
-The overnight setting and dark tones undoubtedly match the hopelessness and frustration that hold the episodes together.
-However, all this is presented through a lens of self-awareness and dark humour, which lightens up the film’s overall tone.
-This is reminiscent of Robert Altman as it explores themes through character interaction rather than the depths of the plot, indirectly criticising society through a satiric tone.
-Hajdu is no stranger to homages: his previous film It’s Not the Time of My Life (Ernelláék Farkaséknál) reflected the vérité style; filmed in the director’s own home while casting friends and family; reminiscent of John Cassavetes.
+Visually the film is heavily reminiscent of the postmodern cinema of the 1980s and 90s – the frequent use of neon lights, surreal locations and music creating a Lynchian atmosphere similar to Blue Velvet.
+However, all this is presented through a lens of self-awareness and dark humour, which lightens the film’s overall tone, a style reminiscent of Robert Altman as it indirectly criticises society through its satirical humour.
+Hajdu is no stranger to paying homage; his previous film, It’s Not the Time of My Life (Ernelláék Farkaséknál), was shot in a vérité style in the director’s own home with a cast full of friends and family.

-While it explores marriages, friendships, and parent/child relationships, Treasure City is essentially about citizen and state relationships, creating a distorted mirror that makes us face the absurdity of Hungarian daily life.
-Consequently, Treasure City also becomes one of the most critical movies of the current Hungarian government we have seen in years.
+However, it is the work of Jim Jarmusch that Treasure City most resembles through fragmented narrative and magical realism.
+While it explores marriages, friendships, and parent/child relationships, Treasure City is essentially about the relationship between citizen and state as it holds a distorted mirror of Hungarian daily life.
+As a result, Treasure City also becomes one of the most critical movies of the current Hungarian government we have seen in many years.

 READ MORE: Károly Makk’s Love ‘Szerelem’ (1971)

-Another risque topic covered, albeit subtly, is the ongoing demonstration for free education.
-Here, Orsolya Török-Illyés, the wife of director Szabolcs Hajdu plays a protester who clashes with the police.
-While never explicitly mentioned, it is clear this protest relates to the heated political disagreements surrounding CEU University.
-With Hungary’s right-wing government claiming it to be an institution that plans to destroy Europe with its inherently liberal values.
-But, this scene also finds relevance in the recent #freeSZFE movement, with students rejecting a new government-appointed board that could undermine their school’s autonomy.
-And even though these events happened months after Treasure City’s initial Hungarian release, they play into the broader themes presented.
+Another risque topic covered, albeit subtly, is the ongoing demonstrations for a free education system.
+Here, Orsolya Török-Illyés, the director’s wife, Szabolcs Hajdu, plays a protester who clashes with the police.
+While never explicitly mentioning the real-life events it portrays, this protest relates to the heated political disagreements surrounding CEU University.
+Hungary’s right-wing government claimed the institution planned to destroy Europe with its inherently liberal values.
+These scenes also find relevance in the recent #freeSZFE movement, where students rejected a new government-appointed board that could undermine their school’s autonomy.

-However, the hardest to watch episode sees Fanni Wrochna’s aspiring actress and Árpád Schilling’s slimy theatre director take a taxi ride.
-The scene is a clear reference to the #MeToo movement.
-Here, Hajdu boldly references the László Marton case of October 2017.
-Marton, a well-known theatre director, found himself accused by actress Lilla Sárosdi of sexual harassment and assault.
-Her accusations quickly followed by others.
-The result one of the largest #MeToo inspired cases in Hungary.
+However, the hardest episode in Treasure City sees Fanni Wrochna’s aspiring actress and Árpád Schilling’s slimy theatre director take a taxi ride together.
+The scene references the #MeToo movement and the László Marton case of October 2017.
+Marton, a well-known theatre director, was accused by actress Lilla Sárosdi of sexual harassment and assault, with her accusations quickly followed by others.
+The result was one of the most prominent ‘Me Too’ cases in Hungary.

-Given Hajdu’s previous films and his signature themes of realistic psychological human drama (e.g. White Palms, 2006 and It’s Not the Time of My Life, 2016), the resulting film occasionally feels dissatisfying.
-However, Treasure City is also Hajdu’s most personal film to date, a visual political statement targeting a specific and small audience.
-And while at times limited, it is undoubtedly a breath of fresh air as it dares to challenge and reflect the state of current Hungarian society and politics.
+Given Hajdu’s previous films and his signature style of human psychological drama grounded in realism (e.g. White Palms (2006) and It’s Not the Time of My Life (2016), Treasure City occasionally feels clumsy despite it being Hajdu’s most personal film to date.
+However, for all these flaws, Treasure City is undoubtedly a breath of fresh air as it dares to challenge and reflect the state of current Hungarian society and politics.